civictechdc/districthousing/README.md

 District Housing lets caseworkers help clients apply for Section 8 housing by automatically filling out multiple PDF applications using one online form.

+This is a [Ruby on Rails](http://rubyonrails.org/) application: knowledge of [Ruby](https://www.ruby-lang.org/) & [Rails](http://rubyonrails.org/) is recommended to work on the server component, and [Codecademy's class](http://www.codecademy.com/learn/learn-rails) is a great way to start.

 This application uses the [pdf-forms gem](https://github.com/jkraemer/pdf-forms) and [pdftk](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).

 ## Setup